viceodev/Frontend-Mentor-Solutions/qr-code-component-main/README.md

 ## Acknowledgments

-Big thanks to [@ecemgo](https://github.com/ecemgo) for his help with understanding how Accessiblity works.
+Big thanks to [@ecemgo](https://github.com/ecemgo) for her help with understanding how Accessiblity works.